Sexuality of Adolf Hitler: Wartime reports

-Recent allegations
+Recent research and commentary

-In research following his death, a variety of claims have been made about Hitler's sexuality: that he was gay, bisexual, or asexual, or may have engaged in sexual activity with his half-niece, Geli Raubal.
+In research following his death, a variety of claims have been made about Hitler's sexuality: that he was gay, bisexual, or asexual, or may have engaged in sexual activity with Geli Raubal.
 Jack Nusan Porter of the University of Massachusetts Lowell wrote in 1998: "Did Hitler despise homosexuals?
 Was he ashamed of his own homosexual identity?
 These are areas of psychohistory that are beyond known knowledge.
 My own feelings are that Hitler was asexual in the traditional sense and had bizarre sexual fetishes."

 Historian Lothar Machtan argues in The Hidden Hitler (2001) that Hitler was homosexual.
-The book speculates about Hitler's experiences in Vienna with young friends, his adult relationships with (among others) Röhm, Hanfstaengl, and Emil Maurice, and includes a study of the Mend Protocol, a series of allegations made to the Munich Police in the early 1920s by Hans Mend, who served with Hitler during World War I. The American journalist Ron Rosenbaum is highly critical of Machtan's work, saying his "evidence falls short of being conclusive and often falls far short of being evidence at all."
-Most scholars dismiss Machtan's claims, and believe Hitler was heterosexual.
+The book speculates about Hitler's experiences in Vienna with young friends, his adult relationships with (among others) Röhm, Hanfstaengl, and Emil Maurice, and includes a study of the Mend Protocol, a series of allegations made to the Munich police in the early 1920s by Hans Mend, who served with Hitler during World War I. American journalist Ron Rosenbaum is highly critical of Machtan's work, saying his "evidence falls short of being conclusive and often falls far short of being evidence at all."
+Most scholarly works dismiss Machtan's claims.
 In 2004, HBO produced a documentary film based on Machtan's theory, titled Hidden Führer: Debating the Enigma of Hitler's Sexuality.

+Volker Ullrich proposes that Hitler occasionally had sexual relations with women but he was inexperienced as a lover and mostly uninterested or unable to relate to the experience of his female lovers in bed, and therefore not particularly prolific romantically.
+He notes some comments: "He couldn't kiss," said Charlotte Bechstein, the 15-year-old daughter of one of Hitler's patronesses in the early 1920s; Maria Reiter commented, "He didn't know what he was doing."

+In 2025, blood from the sofa in Hitler's study was used by Turi King of the University of Bath for DNA analysis.
+The blood was confirmed to be Hitler's by comparing it to that of a relative.
+Analysis of the genetic material revealed that he had genetic markers for Kallmann syndrome, a genetic disorder that prevents a person from starting or fully completing puberty.
+Many males with the syndrome have an undescended testicle and 10 percent have a micropenis; most have low testosterone levels.
+Kallmann syndrome has the additional symptom of a total lack of sense of smell or a reduced sense of smell, among other symptoms.

-Possible relationships
+Relationships and possible relationships

-Adolf Hitler's name has been linked romantically with a number of women other than Eva Braun.
+Hitler's name has been linked romantically with a number of women: